markcode/kurunt-axon/Readme.md

 # markcode:

-  I've made some changes to axon, to make it work with kurunt for guaranteeing message processing.
+  I've made some changes to axon, to make it work with kurunt for guaranteeing message processing, etc.
-  These changes are currently specific to kurunt's requirements but may become pull requests within axon in the future.
+  These changes currently only work with kurunt, however may become pull requests within axon in the future.

 # Axon